Skip to content

 1. Creates a fresh test registry

-2. Creates a cubit stub with the provided state and methods
+2. Creates a cubit stub with the provided options (state, methods, args, deps)

 4. Renders the component via @testing-library/react